The 7 Best Mouse Repellents to Keep Your Space Pest-Free

 - Not recommended for those sensitive to smells

-Best Hassle-Free Mouse Repellent
+Best Budget Mouse Repellent

 Grandpa Gus’s Mouse Repellent Pouches

 Hang ’em and forget ’em!
 These mouse repellent pouches from Grandpa Gus’s are simple to use—just hang them up wherever you want to prevent mice from feeling at home.
 Each pouch covers 50 square feet of space.
-They release a peppermint and cinnamon scent that keeps the pests away for up to three months, making them ideal for winterizing your boat, RV, or storing your classic car.
+They release a peppermint and cinnamon scent that keeps the pests away for up to three months, making them ideal for winterizing your boat or RV, or storing your classic car.

 - Lasts up to three months